Excerpts from Genocide: A Comprehensive Introduction, Second Edition - by Adam Jones

 Text Excerpts

-These excerpts from the 2010 second edition are posted by permission of Routledge/Taylor & Francis.
+These excerpts from the 2023 fourth edition are posted by permission of Routledge/Taylor & Francis.
 They are in .pdf file format (requires the Adobe Acrobat reader).
 The excerpts may be freely copied and distributed for educational and other non-commercial purposes, if the author and publisher are credited.
 They should not be reposted on the Internet.

 See also the complete Table of Contents for Genocide: A Comprehensive Introduction.